Four Baruch College Students Receive Freeman-ASIA Scholarships

 Jenny Liu (’21) is a digital marketing major at the Zicklin School of Business who is also minoring in graphic design.

-Liu is looking forward to studying abroad in either Singapore or Honk Kong during her spring 2021 semester.
+Liu is looking forward to studying abroad in either Singapore or Hong Kong during her spring 2021 semester.
 She wants to experience Asian culture firsthand.

 “As a marketing major, I think it is important to be knowledgeable in eastern culture and values in order to make smart marketing decisions—especially in the consumer packaged goods industry,” Liu said.
 “I believe that this international experience will allow me to be independent and grow into a well-rounded individual.”